DISHDevEx/fonpr/README.md

-# respons-ml: agent creation and machine learning integration
+# FONPR: agent creation and machine learning integration

 > This readme is devoted to aid deployment of agents that respond in real time to eks cluster settings:
 > 1. Agent <br/>